NASA-DEVELOP/VOCAL/_sources/overview.txt

 Background
 ----------------------------------------

-The CALISPO satellite (Cloud-Aerosol Lidar and Infrafred Pathfinder Satellite Observation) is a NASA earth observation that analyzes aerosol particles suspended in the Earth's atmosphere.
+The CALISPO satellite (Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation) is a NASA earth observation that analyzes aerosol particles suspended in the Earth's atmosphere.
 Researchers use CALIPSO data to track the aerosol's global distribution, dispersion and source.
 However, researchers have a hard time tracking specific airborne objects as the current visualization tool that reads CALIPSO